Graduate Entry Prespecialty in Nursing (GEPN)

 Requirements for admission for registered nurses include a baccalaureate degree from an accredited college or university and graduation from a school of nursing.
 Applicants must be licensed as an R.N. in at least one state.
 All students in the specialty M.S.N. years are responsible for maintaining an active R.N. license and must upload their renewed license annually in order to remain compliant and participate in clinical and attend classes.
 Initial licensure must be uploaded to YSN thirty days prior to coursework beginning.

 Clinical site and workplace site

 All YSN students, including those in part-time study in a master's specialty program cannot be assigned to a clinical rotation in their current workplace unit.

 Doctor of Nursing Practice Programs

-Applicants to the Healthcare Leadership, Systems, and Policy D.N.P. program must hold a current R.N. license to practice in the United States.
+Students in the Healthcare Leadership, Systems, and Policy D.N.P. program must maintain a current R.N. license to practice in the United States.
 Clinical D.N.P. program students must maintain a current license to practice as an R.N. as well as an advanced practice nurse or certified nurse-midwife license in the United States prior to the start of the first term of the Clinical D.N.P. program.